BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitoursfour-write-up.md

 A special case of type juggling involves "**magic hashes**", which is hash values that look like scientific notation.

+**What is a scientific notation?:**

+A scientific notation is a method for expressing very large or very small numbers.
+It's particularly used in science, engineering and mathematics.
+For example, the number `4,800,000,000,000`, can be written as `4.8 * 10^12`.

 **How magic hashes work:**

 Some MD5 or SHA-1 hashes happen to start with "0e" followed by only digits, like: